 Outside of my main research investigating “natural” drivers of variation in traits and species, I am very interested in understanding how these patterns of biodiversity shift in response to anthropogenic impacts, especially agriculture.
 Specifically, I am interested in how systematic and long-term application of agrochemicals such as pesticides and fertilizers influence the ecology and evolution of non-target species.
 This interest has led me to pursue two side projects in this realm:

-1. Through a microbial bioinformatics training fellowship at Duke, I am collaborating with Marie Simonin and others investigating the effects of pesticide and fertilizer exposure on microbiome communities in both terrestrial (target) and wetland (non-target) ecosystems.
-We are using high-throughput sequence data to characterize how bacterial, fungal, and micro-eukaryotic communities shift after long-term exposure to these agrochemicals.
+1. Through a microbial bioinformatics training fellowship at Duke, I collaborated with Marie Simonin and others to investigate the effects of pesticide and fertilizer exposure on microbiome communities in both terrestrial (target) and wetland (non-target) ecosystems.
+Using high-throughput sequence data to characterize microbial communities, we found that long-term exposure to nanopesticides alters community composition of micro-eukaryotes in the sediments of wetland ecosystems.
 Such changes in community composition and diversity could have impacts for ecosystem processes like nutrient cycling.
+Further, because nanoparticle fungicides predominantly affected community composition of non-target organisms (predominantly protists) in non-target ecosystems (wetlands experiencing agricultural runoff), this study suggests that tests of new agricultural technologies ought to explicitly include non-target communities when assessing environmental risk.

 2. During a post-baccalaureate fellowship with the Organization for Tropical Studies, I initiated a study to test whether patterns of chemical, physical, and biotic defenses in an acacia species (Vachellia collinsii) vary over natural gradients of exposure to agrochemical runoff.
 In these long-lived species, I am interested to see whether insecticide exposure is decreasing herbivore pressure sufficiently to alter plant defense strategies, either through plastic shifts in defense phenotypes or in response to divergent selection across different chemical exposure regimes.